Rates, discounts and monetary transactions

 125

-Through a supplementary bequest to the surviving spouse, it is possible to choose to have the children inherit only the exemption and to place the remainder of the inheritance under the surviving spouse's tax exemption.
-The children's entitlements are reduced, and the surviving spouse's exemption is "filled."
-The surviving spouse is free to decide whether or not to use this option and to what extent.
-Ultimately, no inheritance tax is then due after the first death.
+By means of a filler bequest to the surviving spouse, it can be decided to let the children inherit only the exemption and to include the rest of the inheritance in the tax exemption of the surviving spouse.
+The children's claims are reduced, and the exemption of the surviving spouse is 'filled'.
+The surviving spouse is free to decide whether or not to make use of this and to what extent.
+On balance, no inheritance tax has to be paid after the first death.

-If both spouses have passed away, the children inherit whatever is left.
-They then pay inheritance tax on this amount.
-They can then use the exemption once more.
-If the surviving spouse has used up a significant portion of the estate, the surplus bequest will result in a much lower inheritance tax payment.
-The result is both a deferral and a savings on inheritance tax!
+If both spouses have died, the children inherit what is left.
+They then pay inheritance tax on this.
+They can then make use of the exemption again.
+If the surviving spouse has disposed a lot of the assets, it is therefore the case that on balance much less inheritance tax has to be paid due to the filler bequest.
+The result is then both postponement and saving of inheritance tax!

 Testator